ielgataa/Parcoursup/README.md

  <li>The introduction of stages.
 Three stages have been introduced: on June 25, July 6 and July 17, at the close of the main phase.
 Applicants were then asked to confirm their wishes within three days, otherwise they would be deleted by the platform.
 This measure aims to avoid dormant wishes.
  <li>Better information for candidates on their position in the waiting lists by displaying the rank in the waiting lists of the students admitted last year.

 </p>For 2021, there were some changes regarding CEVs.
 Until now, the CEVs (Commissions d'Examen des Vœux de Parcoursup) only had the marks from the French bac and the school reports transcribed in the Avenir form.
-From now on, the CEVs will have access to almost three quarters of the bac grades to establish their rankings.
-The CEVs will have around 30% of the bac grade at their disposal.
+From now on, the CEVs will have access to almost three-quarters of the bac grades to establish their rankings.
+The CEVs will have around 30% of the baccalauréat grade at their disposal.
 For the 60% made up of national exams, the CEVs will have the marks for the French bac (10%) and the two speciality exams (16% each) (Lenoir et al, 2022).</p>

 </p>In 2023, the Baccalauréat and Parcoursup calendars converged to integrate high school students' marks from the final exams for speciality courses into the Parcoursup file.
 This reinforces the weight of the Baccalauréat final exams for access to higher education (Ministere de l’Éducation Nationale et de la Jeunesse, 2023).
 However, for 2024, the opposite decision was taken.
 The speciality written tests will take place from June 19 to 21.
 This decision is in response to criticism from lycée teachers and headteachers concerning the the high level of absenteeism in the 3rd trimester, as students considered the year to be over, and the impossibility of “finishing the program”.
 The files examined by the (CEV) in 2024 will therefore only include marks for continuous assessment grades.
 This seemingly insoluble contradiction is based on many implicit assumptions that have not been sufficiently explained and discussed (Cuesta, C. et al., 2024).</p>